Kanak03-star/mcp-safe-run/readme.md

 ## Configuration File

 For managing multiple configurations, you can use a YAML configuration file (e.g., `.mcp-saferun.yaml` or `.mcp-saferun.yml`).
+This is particularly useful when you need to switch between different sets of environment variables frequently, such as for different deployment environments (dev, staging, production) or distinct operational contexts.

+**Note on Usage Context:** For simpler scenarios, like configuring a single MCP server within an IDE integration (e.g., via `mcp.json`), using the `--target-env` flag directly might be more straightforward than managing a separate configuration file.
+The primary benefit of configuration files comes when managing multiple distinct configurations (profiles) for the *same* target command.

 **Search Order:**
 1. Path specified by `-c, --config <path>`.